kyledavis109/Music-Exploration-App-API/README.md

 ***Congratulations!
 You've completed installation!***

 #### To Start API
- To start the API, run the command `nodemon reactExpressRoutes` to spin up the API.
+ To run the API, run the command `nodemon reactExpressRoutes` to start the API.
 You are now ready to run the frontend of the application!

 ### Support